yashj09/PostHook/README.md

-# DeFi Gift Card — UHI9 Hookathon
+# Posthook - DeFi Gift Card

-**Posthook** — a consumer-friendly gift card backed by a Uniswap v4 hook'd LP position.
+A consumer-friendly gift card backed by a Uniswap v4 hook'd LP position.
 A sender deposits two stables into the position; while the gift is unclaimed, the **hook charges swappers a premium fee that flows to the waiting gift** (it's the pool's sole LP), so the voucher grows *in transit*.
 The